enso-org/enso/doc/design/runtime/runtime.md

 - An exploration of how we trace enough data without slowing down the bytecode interpreter stage too much.
 Tracing calls will be eliminated in the JIT'ed code.
+- An examination of how performance tracing can be achieved based on the JIT's trace.
 - An exploration of what mechanisms we can apply to get faster warm-up times (e.g. static tracing, on-demand optimisation).
 Minimisation of the necessary initial tasks: